 Will my treatment hurt?
 Therapists believe it is unnecessary to cause pain in order to alleviate pain.
 If a treatment is painful, then your muscles will receive the signal to protect themselves by becoming tighter.
 As a client, you are always in complete control of your experience, and should never hesitate to guide your therapist in giving you the perfect amount of pressure for your body.
 If you notice that you are tensing your muscles, holding your breath, or trying to "take it," then it's time to ask for less pressure.
-Many clients enjoy a massage that takes them just to the edge of pain, to a zone called "good hurt," in which they can still remain relaxed and enjoy their treatment.
+Many clients enjoy a massage that takes them just to the edge of pain (to a zone called "good hurt") where they can still remain relaxed and enjoy their treatment.
 You may find that you also prefer this, or you may find that you prefer a lighter touch.
 Both are fine.

 Why are you spending time massaging muscles that don't ache?
-You will often hear therapists use the phrase "Everything is Connected".
+You will often hear therapists use the phrase "everything is connected".
 This is very true of your body!
 A muscle may ache because it is actually being pulled, in a chain reaction, by other muscles that may seem unrelated.
 The true origin of your pain may even be in a muscle on the opposite side of your body!
-By asking questions about your pain, your lifestyle, and your physical activities, and by performing a visual inspection of your posture, your therapist will be able to determine which muscles may be at the root of the issue.
+By asking questions about your pain, your lifestyle, and your physical activities, and by performing a visual inspection of your posture, your therapist will be able to determine which muscles may be at the root of your issues.
 She may begin your massage by addressing these areas.
-This doesn't mean she has forgotten where you are hurting, only that she understands which muscles must be released first in order for you to receive the most relief.
+This doesn't mean she has forgotten where you are hurting, but instead means that she understands which muscles must be released first in order for you to receive the most relief.